AndrewLJackson/SIBER/cran-comments.md

-This release includes some new functions and minor updates.
+This release fixes an important bug in one of the new functions.
+It also adds two examples to the new functions.

 ## Resubmission
 N/A